Kays - Gen 2

 Edward Kay 6 mo

-In 1848 John Fretwell referred to Edward Kay as being of unsound mind, and he would have died sometime between then and the 1851 census at Mary is a widow by that time.
-In fact, Edward died on 17th April 1849 at 5 Camp Street, Leeds.
+In 1848 John Fretwell referred to Edward Kay as being of unsound mind, and he would have died sometime between then and the 1851 census as Mary is a widow by that time.
+In fact, Edward died on 17 April 1849 at 5 Camp Street, Leeds.
 His profession was given as Painter and the cause of death (with no reference to any unsound mind) as Asthma.
 His son James Kay, of Silver Street, Hunslet, was in attendance.

 Mary Kay (W) 45 School Mistress Prescot, Lancashire